COVID-19 EMERGENCY RESPONSE GRANT INFORMATION

 Albuquerque Community Foundation and United Way of Central New Mexico: Supports nonprofit organizations struggling with lost and non-recoverable revenue expenses due to COVID-19.
 Eligibility: Nonprofit organizations located in the Greater Albuquerque Area.
 Amount: $500 – $5,000.

 All Together New Mexico Fund: Addresses immediate needs in New Mexico communities, including: procurement of food and medical and cleaning supplies for at-risk communities; support for childcare workers who are supporting our front-line employees; and grants to address income insecurity among smaller businesses and employees affected by COVID-19 disruptions.
-Eligibility: Not provided.
-Amount: Not provided.
+Eligibility: Organizations must hold 501c3 nonprofit status from the IRS (or have a fiscal sponsor), or be a federally recognized tribe.
+Organizations with budgets of under $500,000 will be given preference.
+Amount: $5,000 for a single organization.
+Organizations applying as part of a broader collaborative, coalition, or partner-based initiative may request up to $10,000.

 City of Albuquerque Arts & Culture Project Recovery Fund: Provides funds for Albuquerque arts and cultural nonprofit organizations to continue to creatively provide arts and cultural programming for the community and employment for artists through June 30, 2021.
 Eligibility: Albuquerque-based, non-institutionally aligned, non-governmental, non-profit organizations whose missions are to employ artists and provide arts and cultural programming for audiences based primarily in Albuquerque, New Mexico.
 Amount: $300,000 is available for grants ranging from $2,500-$15,000 each.
 Deadline: April 14, 2020.